Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Memory saved: 80.4%

-The sparse format achieves significant memory savings even on this small matrix.
-The compression ratio scales with sparsity: at 99% sparsity, you'd see roughly 100x memory reduction.
-For a corpus of 1 million documents with 100,000 vocabulary terms, sparse storage can reduce memory from 800 GB (dense) to under 10 GB.
+The sparse CSR format achieves substantial memory savings even on this small matrix.
+The compression ratio directly reflects sparsity: at 84% sparsity, we save roughly 60% of memory.
+At production-scale sparsity (99%+), the ratio improves dramatically—a corpus of 1 million documents with 100,000 vocabulary terms could shrink from 800 GB (dense float64) to under 10 GB with sparse storage.
+This difference often determines whether an application fits in memory at all.

 How Sparsity Scales with Vocabulary Size